santoshlite/Empyrial/README.md

 - Build a efficient frontier programm in 3 lines of code
 - Backtest a portfolio, see its stats and compare it to a benchmark

+Here is the code of this article from a google collab, you can use it to follow along with this article: https://colab.research.google.com/drive/1qgFDDQneQP-oddbJVWWApfPKFMnbpj6I?usp=sharing

 # Documentation